University Policy and Guidelines

 3. Stalking: is defined as a course of conduct directed at a specific person involving visual or physical proximity; unwanted communication; or verbal, written, or implied threats; or a combination thereof that would cause a reasonable person to fear for her/his safety.

-of these actions is discussed further the
+actions is discussed further the

 An individual at Lehigh has the right: